Sharp bounds for rainbow matchings in hypergraphs: Introduction

 The lower bounds in Theorems \ref{thm-fixed-t-F} and \ref{thm-fixed-t-f} can be proved via a probabilistic argument with some ingredients from additive combinatorics.
 This argument is similar to the proofs of the lower bounds for the so-called multi-colored sum-free theorem in \cite{kleinberg-sawin-speyer} and \cite{lovasz-sauermann}.
 In fact, to prove Theorem \ref{thm-fixed-t-F}, one can use \cite[Proposition 3.1]{lovasz-sauermann} as a black-box, but for the setting of Theorem \ref{thm-fixed-t-f} one needs to adapt the strategy and use different arguments to control linear dependencies that affect the relevant probabilistic bounds.

-Note that Theorems \ref{thm-fixed-t-F} and \ref{thm-fixed-t-f} (together with the upper bound $F(r,t)\le (t-1)\binom{tr}{r}$ due to Correia--Sudakov--Tomon) determine the functions $f(r,t)$ and $F(r,t)$ for fixed $t\ge 2$ up to lower-order terms (i.e. up to sub-exponential terms in $r$).
-Recall that in the opposite regime, for fixed $r\ge 3$, Theorem \ref{thm-fixed-r} determines these functions up to constant factors (depending on $r$).
+Note that Theorems \ref{thm-fixed-t-F} and \ref{thm-fixed-t-f} (together with the upper bound $F(r,t)\le (t-1)\binom{tr}{r}$ due to Munh\'{a} Correia, Sudakov, and Tomon) determine the functions $f(r,t)$ and $F(r,t)$ for fixed $t\ge 2$ up to lower-order terms (i.e.\ up to sub-exponential terms in $r$).

-It would be interesting to also understand the behavior of the functions $f(r,t)$ and $F(r,t)$ when both $r$ and $t$ are growing.
-In Section \ref{subsect-simple-lower-bounds}, we give some additional lower bounds for $f(r,t)$ and $F(r,t)$.
-These bounds are better than our lower bounds in Theorems \ref{thm-fixed-r}, \ref{thm-fixed-t-F} and \ref{thm-fixed-t-f} above if $r$ and $t$ are both large and of similar order (if, say, $r$ and $t$ are within constant factors of each other).
-In particular, if $r=t$, our lower bounds in Section \ref{subsect-simple-lower-bounds} are matching the upper bound $F(r,t)\le (t-1)\binom{tr}{r}$ due to Correia--Sudakov--Tomon and the upper bound $f(r,t)\le (t-1)\cdot t^r$ in Theorem \ref{thm-fixed-t-f} up to polynomial factors in $r=t$.

-We remark that all lower bounds in this paper are based on (partly probabilistic) constructions where $M_1,\dots,M_N$ are matchings of size $t$ in an $r$-uniform hypergraph with $tr$ vertices.
-In other words, all our lower bounds are based on constructions where $M_1,\dots,M_N$ are \emph{perfect} matchings.
-It is natural to also ask about Problem \ref{problem-F} (as well as its $r$-partite analogue) in the special setting where $M_1,\dots,M_N$ are perfect matchings, and one is looking for a rainbow perfect matching.
-Of course, all of the upper bounds for $F(r,t)$ and $f(r,t)$ in particular apply to this special case of perfect matchings.
-Given the constructions we use in this paper, our lower bounds also all apply to this variant of the problem.

 \textit{Organization.} We first prove Theorem \ref{thm-fixed-r} about fixed uniformity $r$, showing the upper bound in Section \ref{sect-upper-bound-fixed-r} and the lower lower bound in Section \ref{sect-lower-bound-fixed-r}.
 Afterwards, we prove Theorems \ref{thm-fixed-t-F} and \ref{thm-fixed-t-f} about fixed matching size $t$ in Section \ref{sect-fixed-t}.